 If you’re one of them, the good news is that most wedding blogs provide daily wedding inspiration in the form of “real weddings.”
 This usually includes a handful of photos alongside a write up about the day.
 As such blogs are always looking for new weddings to feature.

 This is worth bearing in mind if you are looking to get wedding photographs published.
 Wedding blogs will primarily be looking to feature weddings that fit with their style and brand.
 As such you need to be realistic about where your wedding might fit in.
 You’ll have a much better chance of getting your wedding photographs published if you submit them to blogs with a similar style to your own day.
 Did you have quite an alternative wedding?
 Was it more traditional?
 Rustic?
 Festival themed?
-Generally speaking, the more established blogs don’t tend to feature very traditional weddings..
+Generally speaking, the more established blogs don’t tend to feature very traditional weddings.
 If you are planning, or have had a fairly traditional day, it’s definitely worth considering submitting to wedding magazines or up and coming wedding blogs instead.

 This can be something as simple as a hand painted wedding cake.
 A custom wedding dress, quirky suit, or even an unusual theme!
 What’s good to remember is that details are king.
-Most blogs tend to request photographs of the following as standard: the dress, shoes, bridesmaid dresses, suit, wedding cake, bouquet, table plan, table decorations/favours.
+Most blogs tend to request photographs of the following items as standard: The dress, shoes, bridesmaid dresses, suit, wedding cake, bouquet, table plan, table decorations/favours.
 Not all will be required, but there should usually be as least one or two elements that are nicely photographed that the blog can focus on.

 Once you have permission, make sure you read the guidelines set out by the blog about submissions before you submit.
-Each have very individual requirements for submission.
-Some require you to email a particular person and attach photos, some require you to fill out a complete application BEFORE you’ve even been accepted.
+Each blog will have very individual requirements for submission.
+Some require you to email a particular person and attach photos.
+Some require you to fill out a complete application BEFORE you’ve even been accepted.
 Others ask you to dropbox over photos at a particular size.
 In short- read.
 Read about what they want.
-If your submission doesn’t meet their guidelines they’ll assume you’ve not read them and that’s never going to go in your favour.
-It’s also worth taking note on how they respond to enquiries.
-Some respond to all submissions, even if it’s a no. Others say if you’ve not heard back in 14 days, sadly it’s a no.
+If your submission doesn’t meet their guidelines they’ll likely pass your submission by and move on to the next one.
+Top wedding blogs get hundreds of submissions so they don’t have time to waste on ones that haven’t even adhered to the guidelines given.

 If it is a yes, excellent.
 Now the waiting starts.
 Turn around times for publication can be anything from a week to several months depending on how big (well known) the blog are, how many weddings they have in their queue etc. As a very rough guide, we tend to have weddings published in 4-8 weeks.
 Magazines typically have a MUCH longer turn around time and we’ve previously waited a whole year for publication in one of the best known wedding magazines.
 Still, what a lovely memento of your day!